Summary

 The theologians of the fourth century believed that time began when God brought the world (today, we would say “the cosmos”) into existence.
 Beyond this cosmos, where God exists, there is no time.

-In the Nicene View, the Son has ‘always’ existed in that timeless reality.
+The Nicene View, that the Son has ‘always’ existed in the timeless reality, implies two Beings who exist without cause.

 In this view, the Son is co-eternal with the Father, meaning that He has ‘always’ existed in that timeless reality beyond our universe.
 In other words, there was no timeless gap between Father and Son (RW, 189).